-Responsibility for the adjudication of alcohol and gaming matters under the Liquor Licence Act and the Gaming Control Act, 1992 rests with the Licence Appeal Tribunal (LAT), which is an agency of the Government of Ontario that adjudicates matters involving licensing activities regulated by various Ministries.
+Responsibility for the adjudication of alcohol and gaming matters under the Liquor Licence and Act, 2019 and the Gaming Control Act, 1992 rests with the Licence Appeal Tribunal (LAT), which is an agency of the Government of Ontario that adjudicates matters involving licensing activities regulated by various Ministries.
 LAT is not part of the AGCO.

 If you have received one of the following documents, you have the right to a hearing/appeal before LAT.

 If the Registrar is seeking to refuse, revoke, or suspend your licence/registration, or has issued an Order of Monetary Penalty that you wish to appeal, you must request a hearing before LAT within fifteen (15) days.
 For more information about requesting a hearing/appeal as well as any fees LAT may require, please visit the LAT website.

 If the Registrar proposes to refuse, revoke or suspend a registration, the Registrar must serve a Notice of Proposed Order (NOPO) on the applicant/registrant, outlining the reasons for the proposed action.

 Applicants/registrants who dispute a NOPO issued by the Registrar may appeal the proposal.
 If you receive a NOPO and wish to request a hearing, you have fifteen (15) days to submit a written request for a hearing to LAT.
 If a written request is not received within fifteen (15) days, the Registrar will carry out the proposed action and/or a final Order will be issued.

 In a situation where there are serious alleged violations, such that it is in the public interest to take immediate action, the Registrar may issue an immediate suspension of the registration.
 An immediate suspension takes effect immediately upon being served on the registrant.
 The registrant may appeal the immediate suspension to LAT.
 The immediate suspension remains in effect until LAT has issued its decision.